2X MATCH: 3X MATCH: Triple your impact on lifesaving research when you give today in honor of Breast Cancer Awareness Month.

 What’s next

-Dr. Harris and his colleagues are working to combine the modified and more active enzyme with the previously developed HER2-targeted SimCells.
-Once perfected, they plan to test the new technology in laboratory models.
+Dr. Harris and his colleagues will continue to test the novel miniSimCells technology in more complex 3D laboratory models.
+They will also test combination therapies, specifically miniSimcells plus anti-cancer drugs and other systemic treatments.
+Other studies will include PARP inhibitors to determine if this addition increases breast cancer cell killing.
 These studies may result in a novel and affordable technology to target tumors effectively and activate anti-cancer drugs directly at the breast cancer site, increasing the arsenal of tools to treat the disease.

 Biography